Taking action to build our preferred future

 COVID-19 has changed our working life radically, offering a unique chance to completely redefine how we want to work in the future.
 Which skills will be obsolete, which will be more important than ever?
 How should the collaboration between humans and machines work?
 How do we lead and how do we learn?
 Do we still actually need office spaces or is home office sufficient?
 What function will our work spaces have?
 And: Are next-generation talents still looking for one long-term employer at all?

-New work concepts are needed to redefine collaboration, office spaces, hierarchy, and our understanding of leadership.
-Read the most important findings in the Executive summary.
+New work concepts are therefore needed to redefine collaboration, office spaces, hierarchy, and our understanding of leadership.
+Read the most important findings from our inaugural September 2020 summit in the Executive summary.

 From co-creation to the future of work